PROJECTS

 c.
 1884 — Large-scale refurbishment project

-OLD POST OFFICE PAVILION / Trump International Hotel / Waldorf Astoria Hotel, 2014
+OLD POST OFFICE PAVILION / Trump International Hotel / Waldorf Astoria , 2014

 c.
 1890 — Sash and jamb restoration, reproduction, hardware cleaning, repair, and refinishing, 1,100 windows restored — Washington Building Congress Craftsmanship Award